drocamor/MrFreeze/README.md

 ## Usage

 MrFreeze expects that you have set the AWS_ACCESS_KEY and AWS_SECRET_KEY environment variables.
 You will need to set up a Glacier vault on your own (you can use the AWS console).
-If you don't feel like building the software, you can grab a jar file from the download section here.
+If you don't feel like building the software, you can [grab a pre-built jar](https://github.com/drocamor/MrFreeze/downloads).

 Uploading a file to AWS Glacier: